 His second line of research concerns the socio-legal-financial construction of Green Bonds as a new/old form of financing that combines the instrument of debt with the desire of building sustainable and green futures.
 He is the co-investigator of a British Academy funded project that looks at the expansion of the Green Bond market in Brasil from the point of view of local communities and the people who are affected by the realisation of this new round of large-scale development projects.

-Outside of academia, Tomaso is the legal advisor of the UN Special Rapporteur on the Right to Food since 2016.
+Outside of academia, Tomaso has been the legal advisor of the UN Special Rapporteur on the Right to Food from 2016 to 2020.
 He is a member of the Legal Committee of the Global Legal Action Network (glanlaw.org) and the Extraterritorial Obligation Consortium (ETOc).
 He acts as consultant and pro-bono advocate in questions relating to the right to food and food policies.
 In the last years he has been cooperating with the International Panel of Experts on Sustainable Food Systems (IPES-Food) and contributed to the formulation of a EU Common Food policy (to replace the Common Agricultural Policy).
 He was an active member of both Feeding Coventry and Feeding Bristol, two multidisciplinary stakeholder projects that aim at tackling the roots of food poverty by involving public administrators, private sector and civil society.

-Research interests: food systems; ecology of law; global value chains; commons; financialization
+Research interests: food systems; global value chains; commons; financialization

 Statute & functions

 - Facultaire Evaluatiecommissie Faculteit Rechten (effectief stemgerechtigd lid)

 - Onderwijscommissie Instituut Ontwikkelingsbeleid (effectief waarnemend lid)